keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/sale-customization.md

 ## Price per Key
 *Default: None, the keys are free*

-This `refund_deposit` parameter defines the price for purchasing a key.
+This `price_per_key` parameter defines the price for purchasing a key.

 ### Use case
 This parameter can be changed based on your needs.
-For example, if you are running a charity event and want to garner as many attendees as possible, you would leave both `price_per_key = 0` and  `max_num_keys` undefined.
+For example, if you are running a charity event and want to bring in as many attendees as possible, you would leave both `price_per_key = 0` and  `max_num_keys` undefined.
 This would mean there is no limit on the number of *free* keys that can be added to the drop.

 Alternatively, if you are looking to earn money with your event, you can choose to set `price_per_key` to whatever you see fit.
+This value is expressed in yoctoNEAR.

 ---

 ## Allowlist
 *Default: None, anyone can add keys to the drop*

-`Allowlist` specifies specific people that can be added to the drop using their accountID.
-For example, if `allowlist =[benji.testnet, minqi.testnet]`, then only `benji.testnet` and `minqi.testnet` can add keys to the drop.
+`Allowlist` specifies a group of users that can add keys to the drop using their `accountID`.
+For example, if `allowlist = [benji.testnet, minqi.testnet]`, then only `benji.testnet` and `minqi.testnet` can add keys to the drop.

-If left undefinted, anybody can add keys to the drop.
+If left undefined, anybody can add keys to the drop.

 ### Use case
-In this example, lets say you are running a concert for only you and your closest friends.
-In this scenario, you would set `allowlist` to be only your friends.
-This way, you can take comfort in knowing that your friends will be the only ones with tickets to the event and thus.
+In this example, pretend you are running a concert for only your closest friends.
+To do this, you would set `allowlist` to be a vector of their NEAR `accountID`'s.
+This way, you can take comfort in knowing that your friends will be the only ones with tickets to the event.

 ---